 H Street NE is a popular bar and restaurant destination and many of the spots there are quite crowded.
-However, Church and State is a little oasis from that hustle and bustle: a fantastic, intimate and quiet cocktail bar.
+However, Church and State is a little oasis from that hustle and bustle: a fantastic, intimate, cozy and quiet cocktail bar.

 And the drinks shine: they’re interesting and tasty (and many quite strong.)
 They have a rotating assortment of seven deadly sins-themed drinks, as well as traditional American cocktails like the Old Fashioned and Manhattan plus their takes on other famous ones, like the Chuck Yeager, a variation on an Aviation with gin, lemon juice, tart cherry liqueur and lavender bitters – I get it every time I go.